hugo-a-d/hugo-a-d/README.md

 # Oh hi there, welcome to my GitHub page 👋
 **`Curious and inquisitive philosophy and logic post-graduate currently looking for opportunities as a Data Engineer`**

-I am Hugo, a curious and inquisitive philosophy and logic post-graduate currently looking for opportunities as a Data Engineer.
 I have recently completed the LeWagon Data Science Bootcamp to develop skills Data Engineering, Data Analysis and Data Science.

 I am currently working on personal projects focusing on NLP (making a BERT model is my first goal), as well as, the GCP Associate certification.
 ### Languages and Tools